-To keep the money inside remains safe, the safe you use should be in UL Class 350 at a minimum or you can increase the safety for the lower model.
+To keep the money inside remains safe, the safe you use should be in UL Class 350 at a minimum, or you can increase the safety for the lower model.

-How does UL Class 350 keep money protected from a fire
+How does UL Class 350 keep money protected from a fire?

-The 2-hour variant offers higher protection and expect to protect the valuables from external temperature up to 17000F (2970C) as well as keep the internal temperature of safe remains no more than 3500F within 2 hours.
+The 2-hour variant offers higher protection and expects to protect the valuables from external temperatures up to 17000F (2970C) as well as keep the internal temperature safe remains no more than 3500F within 2 hours.

-The temperature of a house fire
+The Temperature of a House Fire

 Does a fireproof safe protect money?